NicEastvillage/TheMissingGatekeepers/README.md

 - Replace Stone Pickaxes with Bone Pickaxes, which are made from Bone Blocks,
 - Make Diamond Ores drop Rough Diamonds (a new item),
 - Add a recipe for polishing Rough Diamonds into Diamonds using Magma Cream,
-- Adjust loot tables, such that iron and diamonds are more rare
+- Adjust loot tables, such that iron and diamonds are more rare,
+- Allow iron pickaxes to mine obsidian and crying obsidian,
+- Slightly increase the amount of leather dropped by cows

 I recommend playing on hard difficulty optimal survival experience.